A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Catalog of Variable Stars

 \section{Catalog of Variable Stars}

-We combine the results from the various selection algorithms to form 3 catalogs of variable stars: those selected by the AoV, AoVHarm or DACF methods applied to either the EPD or TFA light curves and not flagged as an EB during the visual inspection for that method, a catalog of stars with eclipses in their light curves, and a catalog of flares.
+We present the data as 3 separate catalogs of candidate variable stars, including: continuous periodic variables selected with the AoVHarm technique and not flagged as an EB during the visual inspection of either the EPD or TFA light curves, eclipsing binaries, and flare events.
 All three catalogs will be made available in electronic form from the CDS archive server\footnote{http://cdsarc.u-strasbg.fr} as well as from the HATNet website\footnote{http://hatnet.hu/}.
 Light curves for the variable stars will be made available through the Harvard University Time Series Center\footnote{http://timemachine.iic.harvard.edu/} and through NStED\footnote{http://nsted.ipac.caltech.edu}.
 There are a total of \NUMinvars{} stars that are in the first catalog, \NUMEB{} candidate EB stars in the second, and \NUMflareevents{} flare events from \NUMflarestars{} stars in the third.
 Note that some of the EBs and flare stars are included in the primary catalog as well.
 Altogether \NUMtotpotentialvar{} stars are included in at least one of the catalogs.